puttak/bdproject/README.md

 bdproject
 ==============================

-Code of our 2020 course project in big data and public policy.
+Code for a 2020 course project in ETH Zurich's Big Data and Public Policy course.
+The project is being supervised by Malka Guillot and Elliot Ash.

+Team members: Niklas Stolz and Felix Zaussinger

 Project Organization
 ------------